opalmer/pyfarm/docs/source/design/dns_resolution_service.rst

   * have not had a large number of failures recently (server busy response is not a failure but should bear some weight on the decision process)

-From a dns client perspective this should help to ensure that the address returned for a given dns query has a higher chance of a successful connection which will limited the number of overall exceptions handled.
+From a DNS client perspective this should help to ensure that the address returned for a given DNS query has a higher chance of a successful connection which will limited the number of overall exceptions handled.

 REST APIs
 +++++++++
-Since the DNS server will act as a middleman of sorts between dns queries, the SQL database, and the job system we should be able to directly modify its behavior.
+Since the DNS server will act as a middleman of sorts between DNS queries, the SQL database, and the job system we should be able to directly modify its behavior.
 Modifications we should be able to perform on a host or hosts include TTL updates, force cache refreshing, update(s) to failure counter(s), and